Driving with Diabetes? Tips for Staying Healthy on the Road

 Sep 2nd, 2020 3 Min Read

 According to the National Diabetes Statistics Report, in 2020, there are around 34.4 million Americans with diabetes.
 That's one out of ten Americans.
 Plus, some 88 million American adults are pre-diabetic.

 Diabetes is more of a concern in the trucking industry since a study by the Centers for Disease Control and Prevention revealed that truck drivers are more likely to acquire diabetes than others due to lifestyle and habits.

-It then bodes well for the trucking industry and its stakeholders to understand the issues surrounding American truck driver's diabetes and how to prevent the disease among drivers.
+It then bodes well for the trucking industry and its stakeholders to understand the issues surrounding American truck drivers' diabetes and how to drivers can treat the disease.

 Can a Truck Driver Be on Insulin?

 Diabetes used to be a word for concern in the commercial trucking industry.
 Before 2003, there was a complete ban on those with diabetes and reliant on insulin.
 This all changed after the Federal Motor Carrier Safety, and Administration (FMCSA) announced the Federal diabetes exemption, making it possible for diabetic drivers taking insulin to obtain their Commercial Drivers License (CDL) if they meet the criteria.

 The rules may allow an individual to obtain a CDL even if diagnosed with diabetes.
 Given the disease is one of the top 10 leading causes of death among Americans, it is in the interest of drivers to maintain a healthy lifestyle for the benefit of others as well as themselves.